 In the Field Selector, display the Radar Cross Section display.

 Under Fields, select Reflectivity.
-The available displays will list under Displays.
+The available displays list under Displays.
 Select the Radar Cross Section display type.

 Click Create Display.

+(Optional): In the radar cross section Layer Controls, select Edit->Preferences->Selector Color to change the color of the cross section line.
+This may be necessary if the default color is too close to the colors of the displayed radar data..

 In the Main Display, Left Click+Drag the endpoints of the cross section to reposition them.
-You can also drag the entire cross section line by left clicking + dragging the triangle in the middle of the line.
+Drag the entire cross section line by left clicking + dragging the triangle in the middle of the line.
 Use Right Click+Drag to navigate through the display in the 3D.
 Note that the display is duplicated in the Layer Controls tab of the Data Explorer.

 Displaying Level II radar images: Radar Sweep as Topography

 The Radar Sweep as Topography display is a unique display type that helps to better visualize 2-dimensional radar data.
-This display type derives a 3-dimensional display from 2-dimensional data, making the display have various high and low vertical components based upon the numerical value of the parameter you are displaying.
+This display type derives a 3-dimensional display from 2-dimensional data, making the display have various high and low vertical components based upon the numerical value of the parameter displayed.
 Only one elevation angle of radar data is used to create this display.

 Open a new tab by clicking on the button in the Main Toolbar.

-Close any previously existing tabs.
+Close previously existing tabs.

-In the Field Selector, display the Radar Sweep as Topography display.
+Access the Radar Sweep as Topography display: In the Field Selector, .

-Open the Reflectivity tree in the Fields panel to see the individual elevation angles.
+Open the Reflectivity tree in the Fields panel to access the individual elevation angles.

 Select the Reflectivity Elevation Angle .5 field.
-The available displays will list under Displays.
+The available displays list under Displays.
 Select the Radar Sweep as Topography display type.

 Click Create Display.